There's no specific treatment for tonsillitis and most cases get better within a week without treatment.

-It's estimated that around one in 100 children and one in 30 adults will experience post-operative bleeding after having a tonsillectomy.
+It's estimated that around 1 in 100 children and 1 in 30 adults will experience post-operative bleeding after having a tonsillectomy.

 Occasionally, the bleeding can be more severe, causing people to cough up blood.
 Seek immediate medical advice if this happens.
 You should be given an emergency contact number before you're discharged from hospital.
 Alternatively, you can call NHS 111.